 Some Arab businesses are still far from the practice of e-commerce, as most of the Arab countries are still lagging behind online transactions, and that the total current Arab spending does not exceed $95 million annually through e-commerce.
 On the other hand, many Arab countries are trying to follow the latest developments in the field of information and communication technology.
 These countries have begun to rely on e-business and e-commerce as a logic for dealing in the markets, some of these countries include the United Arab Emirates, Saudi Arabia, Egypt and Jordan.

 Many people are using the Internet for various direct purchases, such as hotel reservations, flight tickets, hardware, and even everyday lifestyle requirements.
+Some of the top online stores are: Namshi, Noon, Next and Amazon to mention a few.
 According to a study by Mall for the World, the Middle East and Africa online shopping platform is convenient, fast and secure .

 The electronic platform predicted that the volume of online shopping will reach $900 billion by 2020, pointing out that there are a few trends.
 The features of e-commerce during the coming period are as follows:

 - Cross-border trade: Retail trade is expected to grow from $300 billion to $900 billion, double the growth rate of local e-commerce.
 Customers want ways to buy goods from other countries and see the world as an open store.

 - Availability of coupon codes and discounts in the middle east via موقع الكوبون to promote online shopping instead of physical shops which have the tendency to attract the attention of price-driven shoppers.
 Some of the most searched for and used coupon codes in the region are: كود خصم نمشي كوبون نون، كود خصم امازون , to name a few.